 This program provides the additional training and professional development for those currently working, or interested in working in a field that may have interactions with animals as part of their employment.
 Receive the theoretical background, applied skills, and specialized knowledge to become a better- equipped enforcement officer.
-To earn the Animal Control Basic Training Certificate, students must complete a total of 60 hours; 40 in-class instructional hours, plus approximately 20 hours of reading and/or online studies.
+To earn the Animal Control Basic Training Certificate, students must complete a total of 60-hours; 40 in-class instructional hours, plus approximately 20-hours of reading and/or online studies.
+You must be enrolled in all modules to take this program.

 Animal Control: An Industry Perspective